In a job search, having a plan can increase your chance of success.

 - Take a walk, talk with friends, get a good night’s sleep, take care of yourself so that you have the energy and positive attitude to keep looking.

 - Learn how to set short term goals that will help keep you motivated, and when you’ve completed them, give yourself the evening off or other reward.

 Looking for some in-person help?

-You can find free in-person support at a local American Job Center (AJC).
-While some Centers may temporarily close their physical locations due to the pandemic, most continue to offer services online, by phone, and by appointment.
+You can find free in-person or online support at a local American Job Center (AJC).
 AJCs typically offer: